Horsham: Town centre

 Horsham Park, a remnant of the former Hurst Park Estate, is in the northern end of the centre.
 The park has football pitches, a wildlife pond and tennis courts.
 Leisure facilities, including a swimming complex and a gymnastic centre, have been built on land around the park.

 Suburbs

-Horsham has developed beyond the original boundaries to incorporate some of the smaller hamlets which now form part of the outer districts.
+Horsham has developed beyond its original boundaries to incorporate some of the smaller hamlets which now form part of the outer districts.

 Oakhill was originally known as Grub Street, and developed south of Depot Road in the 19th century.

 In keeping with many other towns, new developments to the east of the town centre were rapid in the early Victorian era, and that area of the town became known, as it is today, as New Town.
 The area contains the Iron Bridge, a steel structure that carries the railway to the south of Horsham.

 North Heath was originally used as a label to describe the northern part of the Horsham ancient parish (compared to Southwater to describe that part south of the River Arun), this area was developed as a district in the latter part of the 20th century.